-Jonathan’s love of the operas of Jean-Philippe Rameau took him to undertake doctoral work at Oxford; his edition of Rameau’s Anacréon (1754) was subsequently published by Bärenreiter and given its première by Jonathan and the OAE in 2012.
-He subsequently founded the Rameau Project and was at the forefront of the UK celebrations during Rameau’s anniversary year in 2014, with performances on the Southbank with the OAE of three Rameau operas.
+Jonathan’s love of the operas of Jean-Philippe Rameau led him to undertake doctoral work at Oxford; his edition of Rameau’s Anacréon (1754) was subsequently published by Bärenreiter and performed and recorded by Jonathan and the OAE.
+He subsequently founded the Rameau Project and was at the forefront of the UK celebrations during Rameau’s anniversary year in 2014, performing three Rameau operas at the Queen Elizabeth Hall, again with the OAE.

 Most recently, he conducted the Missa Solemnis at the Cadogan Hall, Rameau’s Les fêtes d’Hébé in Paris and London, and Dardanus with English Touring Opera, his new edition of Rameau’s Castor et Pollux (1737), orchestrated large-scale works for the CBSO, and reorchestrated Gershwin’s Who cares? for Dutch National Ballet.

 Future projects include writing a guidebook on performing Rameau.